jprichardson/node-parentpath/README.md

 Node.js - parentpath
 ================

-Find a path in a parent directory.
+Find parent directory of a path.

 Why?